-News: New Book Forthcoming from Stanford University Press
+News: New Book Forthcoming in June 2019 from Stanford University Press

 My first book, Jesus Loves Japan: Return Migration and Global Pentecostalism in a Brazilian Diaspora was published by SUP in June 2019.
 For more information, please visit the SUP website.

 About Suma Ikeuchi—Scholar, Writer, Anthropologist

 Simply put, my work explores “a difference that makes a difference” in our sociopolitical surroundings.
 While Gregory Bateson—an anthropologist whom I respect—coined this phrase as the definition of information, what I mean by it is the construction of cultural boundaries that is politically consequential to our increasingly interconnected world today.

 Thus my ethnographic projects investigate the making and crossing of boundaries between all kinds of “us” and “them”: “natives” and “foreigners,” “pure-blooded” and “mixed-race,” “believers” and “seculars,” “humans” and “divinities,” and “persons” and “robots.”
 I investigate the politics of identification at the intersection of migration, citizenship, and religion in Global Asia—specifically, by studying the diverse racial, ethnic, and religious groups in transnational Japan.

 My work is interdisciplinary.
 I obtained my Ph.D. in Anthropology from Emory University in 2016 before joining the Department of Religious Studies at the University of Alabama.
 Now I work in the Department of Liberal Arts at the School of the Art Institute of Chicago.